liiuxg/3d_stepmotor/Readme.txt

-videos are in hte drawing_record folder
+1. videos are in the drawing_record folder
+2. report is tin the Xiaocong_Liu_report.pdf